SchulzWill/PyChecker/README.md

 ## Installation on Dev Environment

-Clone this repository and then run use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Clone this repository and then run use the package manager [pip](https://pip.pypa.io/en/stable/) to install it.

 ```bash
 pip install -r ./requirements.txt